visgl/hubble.gl/docs/README.md

 ## Basic Scene

 To create an animation and render it you will need to first create a [deck.gl](https://deck.gl/docs/get-started/getting-started) project.
-Then create a `DeckAdapter` and `DeckScene`, a `timecode` object, and define some keyframes (e.g. `CameraKeyframes`)
+Then create a `DeckAdapter`, a `timecode` object, and define some keyframes (e.g. `CameraKeyframes`)

 Hubble.gl provide a `useNextFrame` hook for React.js to trigger a render when necessary, and provides the `<BasicControls/>` component for convenience to get your animation started.